nilayspshah/sq-hive-api-docs/source/index.html.md

 Field | Description
 --------- | -----------
-id | ID of the instrument update message title | Can be thought of as the heading, In most cases gives the Long Name of the company description | Can be thought of as the sub-heading.
-In most cases it gives the type of the update content | This field has the details about the update scripDetails.bseScripCode | Gives BSE scrip code of the company if present, else null scripDetails.scripName | Gives the long scrip name
+id | ID of the instrument update message title | Will return the long name of the company description | Will return the type of the update content | This field has the details about the update scripDetails.bseScripCode | Gives BSE scrip code of the company if present, else null scripDetails.scripName | Gives the long scrip name